jim245/cs386team1/Deliverables/Analysis.md

 <p>Our game consists of multiple <b>levels</b> in which the player faces various obstacles and hazards while trying to reach the end.
 The main obstacle that the player encounters is a <b>spike platform</b> that results in the <b>character's</b> death.
 Another hazard the player encounters is a <b>moving platform</b>, requiring precise reactions and timing in order to reach the <b>level's</b> end unharmed.
 While maneuvering through the <b>level</b>, the player can contact <b>collectibles</b> such as <b>coins</b> and <b>PowerUps</b> that can potentially result in a faster <b>level</b> completion.
 Another important feature of the game is checkpoints during a <b>level</b>, giving players the clarity that their progress has been saved.
 </p>

-<p>An exhilarating aspect of our game is the existence of a leaderboard.
-When a <b>user</b> beats a singular <b>level</b> or the game, their time and score is added to the leaderboard, allowing competition between players.
-Because the game consists of multiple difficulties, only the most skilled and dedicated players will be able to see their name at the top of the leaderboard.
+<p>An exhilarating aspect of our game is the existence of a <b>leaderboard</b>.
+When a <b>user</b> beats a singular <b>level</b> or the game, their time and score is added to the <b>leaderboard</b>, allowing competition between players.
+Because the game consists of multiple difficulties, only the most skilled and dedicated players will be able to see their name at the top of the <b>leaderboard</b>.
 </p>

 ## Model